California Senate Bill 53

 An AI model could materially contribute to a billion dollars of economic loss by assisting in the creation or release of a pathogen that causes a major epidemic.
 The economic cost of the COVID-19 pandemic is estimated at over ten trillion dollars, so even an epidemic four orders of magnitude less severe would count as catastrophic by this definition.
 A model could also cause a billion dollars of loss through mass cybercrime, for instance, by spreading self-replicating ransomware or by autonomously scamming people on a massive scale.

-(1) Provide expert-level assistance in the creation or release of a chemical, biological, radiological, or nuclear weapon.
+(A) Providing expert-level assistance in the creation or release of a chemical, biological, radiological, or nuclear weapon.

 The public state of the art in measuring an AI model's dangerous chemistry knowledge is to give it a question and answer (QA) benchmark, where we ask the model questions about general chemistry or about chemical weapons and grade its answers.
 The hardest and most comprehensive general chemistry benchmarks published to date include ChemBench and the chemistry section of GPQA, while the best public benchmark of chemical weapons knowledge is WMD Proxy.

 Most of the frontier AI developers currently prioritize evaluations for other dangerous capabilities—especially bioweapon capabilities—over chemical capabilities.
-Anthropic chose not to evaluate their most recent frontier model for chemical capabilities "in favor of prioritizing biological risks."
+Anthropic chose not to evaluate their latest frontier model for chemical capabilities "in favor of prioritizing biological risks."
 Google DeepMind reported running only WMDP and no other chemistry evaluations on their latest frontier model.
 OpenAI did the same, saying that they "prioritize biological capability evaluations" over chemical capability evaluations.

 We have two main approaches to measuring an AI system's dangerous biology capabilities.
 The first approach is a question and answer (QA) benchmark, where we ask the model questions about virology, synthetic biology, and related topics and grade its answers.
 As frontier models have rapidly improved at biology over the past few years, QA benchmarks have become more sophisticated as well.
 Current state of the art benchmarks include the Virology Capabilities Test, 322 multimodal multiple choice questions so difficult that expert virologists only get 22% of them right, and LabBench, which tests whether models can troubleshoot the kinds of mistakes a novice might make while trying to create a bioweapon.
 QA benchmarks are relatively cheap to run and easy to standardize, but their ecological validity is uncertain.
 A model could in principle score well on QA benchmarks without providing much uplift to would-be bioterrorists.

 The second approach is to run a human uplift study, an experiment where human subjects perform a dangerous biology task with help from a model, and their performance is compared to a control group with no AI.
-Human uplift studies were introduced more recently than QA benchmarks, with the first rigrous studies having been performed only in the past year.
+Human uplift studies were introduced more recently than QA benchmarks, with the first rigorous studies having been performed only in the past year.
 Anthropic and OpenAI reported uplift study results for the first time in safety reports released alongside Claude Opus 4 and o3.

 For more, see RAND's working paper on comprehensively benchmarking LLMs' biology knowledge and the Frontier Model Forum's "Taxonomy of AI-Bio Safety Evaluations."